Steward

 A file folder alone is static.
 A timeline explains sequence and recency.

-Review gaps regularly
+Review missing records regularly

 The file should show which certificates are missing, expiring, or pending.